KDPRoss/MotmotLite/README.md

 > Motmot[Lite] is a theoretical language that resembles a
 > simplified form of Haskell, with notable aspects of other
-> functional languages like ML and dependently-typed languages
-> like Agda or Idris.
-It includes some unique characteristics
+> functional languages like ML ...
+It includes some unique
-> and syntax, and it is generally meant to illustrate concepts
+> characteristics and syntax, and it is generally meant to
-> related to type systems, pattern matching, and lambda
+> illustrate concepts related to type systems, pattern
-> calculus.
+> matching, and lambda calculus.

 [^0]: The views of ChatGPT may not reflect those of
       OpenAI ... or anyone else.
 Neither Motmot nor